thephpleague/csv/source/reading.md

 The filtering methods are chainable;
 The methods can be call in any sort of order before any `fetch*` method call;
 After a `fetch*` method call, all filtering options are cleared;
-Only the last filtering settings are taken into account if the same method is called more than once;
+Exception for the `addFilter` method, only the last filtering settings are taken into account if the same method is called more than once;

 ### Manual extracting and filtering